- Our Company

 In 1998, the Toronto Maple Leafs merged with the NBA’s newest expansion team and together moved into their new home, the state-of-the-art Scotiabank Arena (formerly Air Canada Centre).
 With this merger, the company was renamed Maple Leaf Sports & Entertainment.
 In 2005, MLSE relocated its AHL team from St. John’s, Newfoundland to Toronto and brought back the Leafs farm club’s original moniker, the Toronto Marlies.
 That same year, MLSE added an expansion MLS team, Toronto FC, to its roster of premier sports clubs to begin play in 2007.
 MLSE also helped build BMO Field on the historic Canadian National Exhibition grounds as Toronto FC’s home stadium, next door to Coca-Cola Coliseum and only a short drive from Scotiabank Arena.
 In October 2010, to round out the fan experience, MLSE completed Maple Leaf Square, a $500 million project that includes two mixed-use towers and what would become a signature fan experience location outside Scotiabank Arena for Maple Leafs and Raptors playoff games.
 In January, 2018, MLSE added one of the country’s most iconic sports franchises to the company with the addition of the Canadian Football League’s Toronto Argonauts.
 In July 2018, Air Canada Centre was rebranded to Scotiabank Arena.

 MLSE’s desire to create winning teams – and deliver championships to its city and its fans – has always been at the core of the company’s values.
-It has driven MLSE to strive to continually grow, develop world-class venues, and be at the forefront of innovative ways to bring fans to together.
+It has driven MLSE to strive to continually grow, develop world-class venues, and be at the forefront of innovative ways to bring fans together.
 This same approach will guide MLSE into the next century of incomparable entertainment.

 In 1998, the Toronto Maple Leafs merged with the NBA’s newest expansion team and together moved into their new home, the state-of-the-art Scotiabank Arena (formerly Air Canada Centre).
 With this merger, the company was renamed Maple Leaf Sports & Entertainment.
 In 2005, MLSE relocated its AHL team from St. John’s, Newfoundland to Toronto and brought back the Leafs farm club’s original moniker, the Toronto Marlies.
 That same year, MLSE added an expansion MLS team, Toronto FC, to its roster of premier sports clubs to begin play in 2007.
 MLSE also helped build BMO Field on the historic Canadian National Exhibition grounds as Toronto FC’s home stadium, next door to Coca-Cola Coliseum and only a short drive from Scotiabank Arena.
 In October 2010, to round out the fan experience, MLSE completed Maple Leaf Square, a $500 million project that includes two mixed-use towers and what would become a signature fan experience location outside Scotiabank Arena for Maple Leafs and Raptors playoff games.
 In January, 2018, MLSE added one of the country’s most iconic sports franchises to the company with the addition of the Canadian Football League’s Toronto Argonauts.
 In July 2018, Air Canada Centre was rebranded to Scotiabank Arena.

 MLSE’s desire to create winning teams – and deliver championships to its city and its fans – has always been at the core of the company’s values.
-It has driven MLSE to strive to continually grow, develop world-class venues, and be at the forefront of innovative ways to bring fans to together.
+It has driven MLSE to strive to continually grow, develop world-class venues, and be at the forefront of innovative ways to bring fans together.
 This same approach will guide MLSE into the next century of incomparable entertainment.